suneel0101/django-easyrest/README.md

 urlpatterns = patterns('', url(r'^api/', include(api.get_urls())))
 ```

+## When should I use EasyRest?<a name="when-should-i-use-easyrest">&nbsp;</a>
+* When you need a simple read-only REST API for your Backbone/similar app
+* When ou need a read-only API for others to consume.
+Did you know EasyRest has a simple and extensible authentication system?
+* Whenever you want!

+## Features<a name="features">&nbsp;</a>
+EasyRest is meant to be simple and cover the most common use cases.
+So it supports,
+* pagination
+* authentication
+* restricting by owner
+* search

+# Usage<a name="usage">&nbsp;</a>
 ## Declare a Resource<a name="declare-a-resource">&nbsp;</a>
 You only need to specify 3 things when subclassing APIResource: